 The main equity market and stock exchange in the Netherlands is called NYSE Euronext Amsterdam (hereafter Euronext).
-Trading originates back to 1607 in Amsterdam, where the Dutch East India Company became the world's first publicly traded company.
+Trading dates back to 1607 in Amsterdam, where the Dutch East India Company became the world's first publicly traded company.
 Euronext Amsterdam is, together with several other regulated markets in different jurisdictions, one of the largest stock exchanges in the world.

 Euronext's three most well-known indices are the AEX, the AMX and the AScX.
 The 25 largest and most frequently traded companies at Euronext are stated on the AEX.
-The AMX states the 25 next largest and most frequently traded companies, whilst the AScX states the following 25 largest and most frequently traded companies.
+The AMX states the 25 next-largest and most frequently traded companies, whilst the AScX states the following 25 largest and most frequently traded companies.

-According to Euronext's website, there are currently 148 companies listed on Euronext (some of which are dual-listed on other markets as well).
+According to Euronext's website, there are currently 144 companies listed on Euronext (some of which are dual-listed on other markets as well).
 Roughly 100 of those companies are Dutch legal entities.

 Only a couple of companies went public during the financial crises and the years thereafter.
 Since 2014, however, in spite of difficult market conditions and political uncertainty in Europe and the rest of the world, this trend reversed.
-In 2017, seven companies obtained a listing in the Netherlands.
-Amongst those VolkerWessels, Avantium, Veon and NEPI Rockcastle.
-Although volatility on the stock markets recently increased and new entrants are viewed in a more critical light, it is expected that in 2018 approximately eight companies will go public in the Netherlands.
+In 2017, seven companies obtained a listing in the Netherlands and although volatility on the stock markets increased, nine companies obtained a listing in the Netherlands in 2018.
+Among those were Adyen, B&S Group, NIBC Holding, Unibail-Rodamco-Westfield and RELX.
+Three of these nine companies are dual-listed.
+Recently, Tencent shareholder Naspers announced its intention to float a portion of its e-commerce ventures on Euronext Amsterdam.
 Euronext remains an attractive market for issuers, selling shareholders and investors.